Gray-Stone/robot-push-btm/interbotics-ws/LoCoBot_setup_note.md

 * config_rmw
 * Injecte `netplan` setting for NUC to connect to create3

+Since the LoCoBot version I received have too old a ubuntu distro.
+I opt for re-imaging the entire machine and manually do the setup.

 ### Install create3 packages

-This section is actually empty.
+This section is actually empty from the trosson setup script.

 I guess this is because create2 is already using ros2, and part of the system.
 So no installation is needed.

 ### Install locobot ros2

+From the trossen script:
 The following repo are cloned

 * Interbotix/interbotix_ros_core